What AI Changes About the Build Decision

 Build or Buy?
 A Checklist

 Ultimately, the decision whether to build vs. buy depends on the unique circumstances of the organization.
-This checklist can help assess whether your organization would benefit more from buying or building a Digital Completion Cloud.
+This checklist can help assess whether your organization would benefit more from buying or building a Customer Journey Orchestration Platform.

 Does your organization have…

-- Fewer checks suggests that buying Digital Completion software would provide a bigger ROI than developing it in-house.
+• Fewer checks suggests that buying a compliant customer journey platform would provide a bigger ROI than developing it in-house.

 Conclusion